-Chapter: Board Services and Program Adminis Board Services and Program Administration Policy # 2-12-2 Section: Safety and Therapeutic Environmer Safety and Therapeutic Environment Revision # 3
+Η Chapter: Board Services and Program Administration Policy # 2-12-2 Section: Safety and Therapeutic Environment Revision # 5

-- 12. Engineering Controls: An action which isolates or removes the bloodborne pathogens hazard from the workplace by either removing the hazard or isolating the worker from the exposure.
+- 10. Decontaminated: The use of physical or chemical means to remove, inactivate, or destroy bloodborne pathogens on a surface or item to the point where they are no longer capable of transmitting infectious particles. - 11.
+Employee: A person performing work directly for West Michigan Community Mental Health who may or may not be financially compensated.
+For the purposes of infection control, a volunteer that is reasonably anticipated to have an exposure to blood or other potentially infectious materials at his/her worksite is considered an employee. - 12.
+Engineering Controls: An action which isolates or removes the bloodborne pathogens hazard from the workplace by either removing the hazard or isolating the worker from the exposure.
 For example, sharps disposal containers, self-sheathing needles, installation of bio-safety cabinets. - 13.
 Exposure Control Plan: The Exposure Control Plan refers to a written document designed to eliminate or minimize employee exposure to blood and body fluids, it includes determining employee's potential exposure, standard precautions, engineering controls, work practices, personal protective equipment, housekeeping practices, Hepatitis B vaccination program, post-exposure procedures, warning labels and signs, employee training, and record keeping.
 It shall be reviewed and updated annually or whenever it is necessary to reflect new or revised employee job positions or job tasks and procedures or other laws.
 It is the core element used to reduce worker risk by minimizing or eliminating employee exposure to bloodborne pathogens. - 14.
 Exposure Determination: A written list of jobs, job classification, and tasks or procedures in which employees in those jobs, or performing those tasks, have the potential for occupational exposure to bloodborne and airborne pathogens. - 15.
-Exposure Incident: Percutaneous (needle stick, human bite, or cut) or mucous membrane (splash to eyes, nose, or mouth) exposure to blood and other potentially infectious material, or accutaneous (above the skin) when the employee's skin is chapped, abraded or otherwise non-intact. - 16.
+Exposure Incident: Percutaneous (needle stick, human bite, or cut) or mucous membrane (splash to eyes, nose, or mouth) exposure to blood and other potentially infectious material, or a cutaneous (above the skin) when the employee's skin is chapped, abraded or otherwise non-intact. - 16.
 Healthcare Workers: People including, but not limited to, nurses, medical assistants, physicians, housekeepers, direct care staff members, and others whose work involves contact with body fluids. - 17.
 Hepatitis B: Caused by a virus that attacks and destroys the liver. - 18.
 Hepatitis B Carrier: A person carrying the Hepatitis B virus who may or may not be symptomatic but is able to infect others. - Hepatitis B Vaccine: A noninfectious, yeast-based vaccine prepared from recombinant yeast cultures rather than human blood or plasma.
-There is no risk of contamination from other bloodborne pathogens, nor is there any chance of developing HBV from the vaccine. - 20.
-Human Body Fluids: Semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid that is visibly contaminated with blood and all body fluids in situations where it is difficult or impossible to differentiate between body fluids.
+There is no risk of contamination from other bloodborne pathogens, nor is there any chance of developing HBV from the vaccine.